-There are major software and service providers on the market – many of them probably visited you and tried to sell their story, right?
+There are major software and service providers on the market – many of them have probably visited you and tried to sell their story, right?
 We’ve all been there.
-But the question is: how to find a Holy Grail and primarily is that necessary for you to undergo the cloud migration in your corporation?
+But the question is: how to find a Holy Grail and primarily, is it necessary for you to undergo cloud migration at your corporation?
 In my opinion, it is, and I’ll share my few reflections on that.

 If you see cloud as not secure or a threat to your kingdom – well, you shouldn’t.
-Cloud migration might not also be only a financial decision – it’s rather a change of paradigm.
-If you have enough resources to upgrade e-mail, file sharing, conferencing systems every few years – you are lucky.
+Plus, cloud migration might not just be a financial decision – it’s rather a change of paradigm.
+If you have enough resources to upgrade email, file sharing, conferencing systems every few years – you are lucky.

 But in the cloud, you don’t have to do it, and instead, you can provide a real business value for the company.
 Back-office systems should be as transparent for your business operations as your car fleet – it just works, and I can bet that you don’t have garages and mechanics that service them – why should you do it with commodities like email?
 If you are still not convinced – read further.

 Why have we moved?

 We have done cloud migration from the very first day Predica had come to life.
 For the first couple of years, we used Google Scores Apps – mainly for email and a few apps.
 Hardly anyone used a file sharing service because of lack of compatibility with Office.
 We deliver services based on Microsoft products, and it would be quite a sabotage not to test and use them ourselves.
 When we decided to also carry Office 365 engagements – we’ve adopted the service as well.

 Now we use the components of Office 365 E5 license that integrates with our other applications such as Dynamics CRM, ERP and time tracking.
 I will describe our story in a different article, so stay tuned.